Rhizome-Conifer/conifer/README.md

 Webrecorder can send confirmation and lost password emails.
 By default, a local SMTP server is run in Docker, however, this can be configured to use a remote server by changing `EMAIL_SMTP_URL` and `EMAIL_SMTP_SENDER` environment settings.

+#### Frontend Options

+The react frontend includes a number of additional options, useful for debugging react.
+Setting `NODE_ENV=development` will switch react to development mode and enable React debugging on port 8096.

 ### Administration tool